 Your beeswax candle making project is complete.
 If you made a mistake, no worries.
 You can melt your beeswax and try again.

 A Surprise About Beeswax Candles

 Your beeswax candles may develop bloom over time.
 This powdery residue is part of the natural beeswax process.
 Just wipe it off with a soft cloth.

 Learning how to make beeswax candles is a lot of fun.
 It is easy to do and a great project for young and old alike.
-It can be a family project too.
-And you don’t have to stop at candles, beeswax can be used for many craft projects.

 I often have some Beeswax Candles ready made in my Etsy Store.